bmascat/gene-mining/README.md

 ## Getting Started

 To get started with this project, clone the repository and navigate to the `notebooks` directory to explore the data ingestion and analysis notebooks.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any enhancements or bug fixes.

+## License
+This project is licensed under the [GPL License](LICENSE).